epfl-cs358/2025fa-SLAMaleykoum/README.md

 ## Project Overview

 ### Vision
-SLAMaleykoum is an autonomous robotics project that transforms an RC car chassis into an intelligent mapping and navigation platform.
-The system performs **Simultaneous Localization and Mapping (SLAM)** to autonomously explore and map unknown environments while maintaining accurate position estimates.
+SLAMaleykoum is an autonomous robotics platform that transforms a standard RC car chassis into an intelligent mobile robot capable of mapping and navigating unknown environments.
+The system performs full Simultaneous Localization and Mapping (SLAM), enabling the robot to autonomously explore, build a map, localize itself with high accuracy in real time, navigate to target coordinates, dynamically avoid obstacles, and maintain a reliable estimate of its position throughout the mission.

 ### Technical Vocabulary
 - Ground Station: **GS**  _refering to the laptop or some other computer external to the car._